hgmnz/flyinghopmachine/source/_posts/2015-07-03-brew-day-independence-saison.markdown

 Pitched the yeast starter that I had prepared the previous day, and set it to ferment at room temperature, about 68F.

+Measured OG was 1.065

+#### July 26, 2015

+Kegged beer and left it at room temperature.
+FG was 1.006.
+ABV is 7.8%